IcaliaLabs/furatto/README.md

 ## Using Rails?

 A gem to integrate with Furatto is well maintain by [@kurenn](https://twitter.com/kurenn), this will help you start coding your front end right away.
+Here is the [gem](https://github.com/IcaliaLabs/furatto-rails)

 ## Contributing